3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Latent space history matching with uncertain geological scenario

 The true models and posterior ensemble means (full model and lower half) for Cases~2 and~3 are displayed in Figure~\ref{fig:case23_models}.
 The prior means for the full model and for the lower half of the model were shown earlier in Figure~\ref{fig:case1_models}b and Figure~\ref{fig:case1_models}e.
 It is clear from Figure~\ref{fig:case23_models} that the posterior means for Case~2 and Case~3 closely resemble the true models in both cases.
 In particular, although the two true models correspond to quite different channel locations and orientations, both true models are accurately reflected (visually) in the posterior means.
 The tightly intertwining channels at various locations in True~3, for example, are well resolved in the posterior mean.
 This is evident both for the full model and for the lower half.

 The prior and posterior scenario parameter distributions, along with the true values, appear in Figure~\ref{fig:case23_params}.
-As was observed for Case~1 (Figure~\ref{fig:case1_params}), we see substantial uncertainty reduction in these parameters for Cases~2 and~3.
-The posterior histograms include the true values in all cases, though slight deviation between the true values and the posterior modes is evident in Figure~\ref{fig:case23_params}b,c,f.
+The priors again deviate from strict uniformity.
+Consistent with Case~1 (Figure~\ref{fig:case1_params}), we see substantial uncertainty reduction in the scenario parameters for Cases~2 and~3.
+The posterior histograms include the true values in all cases, though slight deviation between the true values and the posterior modes is evident in Figure~\ref{fig:case23_params}a,b,c.
 We do not view this as a concern since the modes of the marginal distributions need not coincide with the mode of the joint distribution in general multivariate problems.

 For both Cases~2 and 3, we observe a level of uncertainty reduction and forecast accuracy in well rates that is consistent with that for Case~1.
 Similarly, individual posterior realizations appear geologically realistic and resemble the true models, as would be expected from the means shown in Figure~\ref{fig:case23_models}.
 These results attest to the robustness of the workflow across a range of geological scenarios.